 The American Board of Plastic Surgery (ABPS) was organized in 1937.
 As a subsidiary of the American Board of Surgery, the ABPS maintains the highest level of standards and ethics.
 Plastic surgeons certified by the board are listed with the American Board of Medical Specialties.
 The ABPS is one of 24 boards that comprise the ABMS.
 The purpose of the board is to protect the public by ensuring a consistent and high standard of excellence and certification in medical practices.

 Dr. Tim Love was one of the first plastic surgeons in Oklahoma to be board certified by the ABPS and he’s been certified by the board for more than three decades.
-As a result, Dr. Love has been sought after for work in clinical studies and to speak on several occasions in front of his peers.
+As a result, Dr. Tim R. Love, MD has been sought after for work in clinical studies and to speak on several occasions in front of his peers.

 Staying current with industry techniques and trends